5 Ways to Show You’re Grateful This Thanksgiving

 Happiness research reveals there are several strategies for well, being happy.
-But on the eve of Thanksgiving, we wanted to find out what role being grateful for plays in happiness.
+But on the eve of Thanksgiving, we wanted to find out how being grateful can make us happier.

-Those we spoke with were especially grateful for family and friends, of course, but how do you show your gratitude this season?
+Those we spoke with were especially grateful for family and friends, of course, but how will you show your gratitude this season?